Edge Summer

 Admission to the Edge summer college program is competitive and selective.
 Students must meet the following criteria to be considered for admission to the program:

-- A rising high school junior or senior (by summer of 2023)
+- Be a rising high school junior or senior by summer of 2024

 - 3.0+ cumulative GPA

-- Evidence that demonstrates strong academic potential, good judgment and maturity, and the ability to succeed in a highly structured environment
+- Demonstrates strong academic potential, good judgment and maturity, and the ability to succeed in a highly structured environment by submitting a letter of recommendation and transcripts

 PROGRAM FEES